Abdisalam-Badel/SomOffXplain-XOLDS/.github/README.md

-We are working on this Repository and will update it soon with details about SomOffXplain-XOLDS.
-Thank you for your understanding.
+This is the official repository for the SomOffXplain paper, and its code and data will be added here in the coming weeks.
+Thank you for your patience.